Total and dark mass from observations of galaxy centers with Machine Learning: Simulation and observation data

 {\it Dark matter in galaxies}.
 This is naturally provided in the TNG100 catalog by the sum of all the DM particles inside a given 3D volume.
-In our case this is the one enclosed in the effective radius, \mdre.
-For real galaxies, depending on the sample, it can be directly fitted assuming some form of dark matter halo (e.g. a \citealt{Navarro1997} or \citealt{NFW-Burkert1995} profile), or, if only the total mass of the galaxy is inferred, by the equation $\mdre=\mdyre-\msre$ -- see Tab. \ref{tab: features and targets}.
-Either cases, the underlying assumption is that the gas mass is negligible in the considered volume.
-This is somehow reasonable for the regions inside \re\ we want to consider in this analysis.
-However, this might have a non negligible impact on the comparison with the simulations.
-In these latter case, if we can reasonably assume that $\mdyre=\mtotre=\msre+\mdre+M_{\rm gas}(\re)$, the quantity $\mdyre-\msre$ equals, by definition, $\mdre+M_{\rm gas}(\re)=\tilde{M}_{\rm DM}(\re)$.
-Hence, this newly defined mass comes from the fact that in real galaxies the albeit limited, gas mass contribute as dark baryons to the \mdre.
-Thus, when explicitly checking the predictions of {\sc Mela} against the DM in real data, we should use $\tilde{M}_{\rm DM}(\re)$ as target (see Appendix \ref{app:mass_DM}).
-For convention, we will call this, the ``augmented'' dark matter, meaning that it includes all the unaccounted mass contributions that exceed the stellar mass of a galaxy (aka ``missing mass'').
+In our case, this is the one enclosed in the effective radius, \mdre.
+For real galaxies, depending on the sample, it can be directly fitted assuming some form of dark matter halo (e.g., a \citealt{Navarro1997} or \citealt{NFW-Burkert1995} profile), or, if only the total mass of the galaxy is inferred, by the equation $\mdre=\mdyre-\msre$ -- see Table~\ref{tab: features and targets}.
+Either case, the underlying assumption is that the gas mass is negligible in the considered volume.
+This is somewhat reasonable for the regions inside \re\ we want to consider in this analysis.
+However, this might have a nonnegligible impact on the comparison with the simulations.
+In these latter cases, if we can reasonably assume that $\mdyre=\mtotre=\msre+\mdre+M_{\rm gas}(\re)$, the quantity $\mdyre-\msre$ equals, by definition, $\mdre+M_{\rm gas}(\re)=\tilde{M}_{\rm DM}(\re)$.
+Hence, this newly defined mass comes from the fact that in real galaxies the albeit limited, gas mass contributes as dark baryons to the \mdre.
+Thus, when explicitly checking the predictions of {\sc Mela} against the DM in real data, we should use $\tilde{M}_{\rm DM}(\re)$ as a target (see Appendix~\ref{app:mass_DM}).
+For convention, we call this the ``augmented'' dark matter, meaning that it includes all the unaccounted mass contributions that exceed the stellar mass of a galaxy (aka ``missing mass'').